-Focus on Healthy Foods
+Focus on Nutritious Foods

 Be sure to have plenty of healthful alternatives available to fill the spot of any foods you may have removed from the home.
 Wash and cut fresh fruits and vegetables into pieces ahead of time; then, place them within easy reach in the refrigerator.
 Gradeschoolers feel more independent when they have options, so try keeping a snack drawer of healthier items and let them choose a food from it every day.
-If you want your kid to eat more fruit, offer it pre-sliced or cut in fun shapes,” says Chaparro.
-"Research shows that the simple act of cutting fruit will increase children's consumption."
+If you want your kids to eat more fruit, offer it pre-sliced or cut in fun shapes.

 Learning to Like New Foods

-"Eating is a learned behavior," says Chaparro.
-"Just as kids learn how to ride a bike by falling numerous times, they learn how to eat by trying new foods at least 15 times.
+Eating is a learned behavior and just as kids learn how to ride a bike by falling numerous times, they learn how to eat by trying new foods at least 15 times.
 If they don't like it, no problem.
-Don't force it, but try again."
+Don't force it, but try again.

 As you make a commitment to healthier eating, you'll reap some great benefits — both now and in the future.
 Setting up children for a lifelong habit of a healthy relationship with food will help them live a more productive and enjoyable life.